lextudio/sharpsnmp_docs/pro/tutorials/mib2csharp.rst

 By `Lex Li`_

-This page shows you information about the MIB-to-C# compilation feature, which is currently experimental.
+This page shows you information about how to enable MIB-to-C# compilation.

 .. contents:: In this article:
   :local: